emilyjspencer/Notes/Testing/Jest_Enzyme/README.md

 * When writing unit tests for React, shallow rendering can be helpful Shallow rendering allows developers to render elements that are only one level deep i.e. for a given parent component with various child components, those child components won't be rendered.
 *  Instead placeholders will take their place, and only the parent component will be rendered, therefore allowing for quicker testing.
+* This allows developers to test the component as a unit and avoid testing the behaviour of child components

 <hr>